Michael Paycer — Cassiopeia constellation astronomy notes

 Cassiopeia

 The unmistakable W — or M — stamped on the northern sky.
-Cassiopeia is one of the most recognizable constellations visible from the Northern Hemisphere: circumpolar, bright, and packed with extraordinary deep-sky objects including a supernova remnant still expanding from a star that exploded roughly 340 years ago.
+My favorite constellation: circumpolar, bright, packed with extraordinary deep-sky objects, and home to a supernova remnant still expanding from a star that exploded around 1680 CE.

 Cassiopeia A supernova remnant — Hubble Space Telescope ACS composite image showing intricate filamentary structure of the shattered stellar remnant in shades of red, orange, and blue.

-Cassiopeia A — the youngest known supernova remnant in the Milky Way, imaged by the Hubble Space Telescope ACS instrument in 2006.
+Cassiopeia A — one of the youngest known supernova remnants in the Milky Way.
 The star exploded around 1680 CE, about 11,000 light-years away.
-Credit: NASA, ESA, and the Hubble Heritage (STScI/AURA)–ESA/Hubble Collaboration.
+Image credit: NASA, ESA, and the Hubble Heritage (STScI/AURA)–ESA/Hubble Collaboration.

 The Queen of the North